Defer non-critical CSS

 This page requests a CSS file with eight classes, but not all of them are necessary to render the "visible" content.

-The goal of this guide is to optimize this page, so only the critical styles are loaded synchronously, while the rest (like the ones applied to paragraphs), are loaded in a non-blocking way.
+The goal of this guide is to optimize this page so only the critical styles are loaded synchronously, while the rest (including the paragraph styles), are loaded in a non-blocking way.

 Measure

-Run Lighthouse on the page and go to the Performance section.
+Run Lighthouse on the page and navigate to the Performance section.

 The report shows the First Contentful Paint metric with a value of "1s", and the opportunity Eliminate render-blocking resources, pointing to the style.css file:

-Lighthouse report for unoptimized page, showing FCP of '1s' and 'Eliminate blocking resources' under 'Opportunities'
+report for unoptimized page, showing FCP of '1s' and 'Eliminate blocking

 To visualize how this CSS blocks rendering: